Strus01/ML-Sandbox-App/README.md

 # ML Sandbox App
-### Simple Machine Learning app that allows you to tune hyperparameters and see it results
+### Machine Learning app that allows you to tune hyperparameters and see it results

 ---------------------------------------------------------------------------------------